Wake Up. You Are NOT IMPORTANT TO OTHER PEOPLE

 Coach’s Note: Reframe every situation to fit the following parameter: Once a person has agreed to talk to you the only reason you are there is to work out the details of delivery of your product or service.
 If they allow you to talk to them there is a need for what you are offering.
 They are there to BUY from you, not to be sold.

 Placing them in the spotlight moves the conversation from selling to delivery.
-Sales are lost because the sales person talks too much and focuses on the sale of the product, not the delivery.
+Sales are lost because the salesperson talks too much and focuses on the sale of the product, not the delivery.

 Researching your mark, errrrr, I mean buyer, is critical.
 Make sure to be up to date on their world.
-Use the Internet to see who they are, what their company does and as much about them as you can before engaging in a conversation.
+Use the Internet to see who they are, what their company does, and as much about them as you can before engaging in a conversation.
 “Tell me, who are their generals?” said Napoleon the ‘winningest’ general of his time.
 He studied every general’s tactics so he could defeat them at their own game.

-piratePicture them dressed as a happy pirate or put dollar signs floating around their head, or see them in old clothes, or naked, or whatever it takes to focus only on them and their needs.
-Your career, income and happiness are vested in the person you are talking with at that moment.
+Picture them dressed as happy pirate, put dollar signs floating around their head, or see them in old clothes, naked, or whatever it takes to focus only on them and their needs.
+Your career, income, and happiness are vested in the person you are talking with at that moment.
 Make them the center of your life during the interaction.
 They will make your life different in untold ways, all to your benefit if you listen to them.

 Leave a Reply